M-Codes6/AI-Powered-Health-Assistant/README.md

    Deployment as a cloud-based service.

 # Contributing
   Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements.
+Please follow these steps:

+**Fork the repository.**
+Create a new branch for your feature: git checkout -b feature/your-feature-name Commit your changes: git commit -m "Add your feature description" Push to your branch: git push origin feature/your-feature-name Open a pull request.

 # License
    This project is licensed under the MIT License.